 The Foundation for Geauga Parks was founded in 1990 as an independent organization with a non-profit, public charitable mission status designated by the Internal Revenue Service as a 501(c) 3, 509 A 1.

-A Board of Trustees provides the governance over the Foundation and serves as advocates, advisors and community connectors.
+A volunteer Board of Trustees provides the governance over the Foundation and serves as advocates, advisors, and community connectors.
 The principal mission of the Foundation is philanthropic to support education, enjoyment and appreciation of the unique cultural, historic and natural character of the parks in Geauga County.
 Since its inception, the Foundation has raised more than $8 million toward those goals.

 - 1990: Geauga Park District Foundation created

 - 1994: Land purchase from American Society for Metals (ASM) to become the core property for The West Woods